 For example, if teams are consistently in 3rd and 5+ situations, there’s almost a guarantee that they will throw the football.
 This allows defenses to be more aggressive and blitz the quarterback rather than worry about the run.

-2nd and 10 mean the offense is on their second chance to gain 10 yards.
+1st and 10 means the offense is on their first chance to gain 10 yards.
 If they can gain the 10 yards, then it will be first down again.
 Teams will try to gain 10 yards down the field until they score a touchdown.

 Let’s keep learning!
 Our learning center is packed with information regarding techniques, schemes, and more!